 Wood is the original axe handle.
 Many axe enthusiasts still consider ash or hickory handles to be the best you can have for any type of axe, because they look and feel great in the hands.

 Wood handle axes are great at absorbing shocks, which can be annoying or even hazardous to your health if you have joint problems.
 Wood handles are also the cheapest of the three types and handles temperature extremes best.
 It won’t get brittle or unpleasant to hold in real cold, nor will it feel “whippy” in real heat, like cheap fiberglass handles might.

 The downside to wood is that it is sensitive to the environment and is the easiest to break out of the three materials.
 Wood will swell and shrink depending on temperature, humidity, etc. Wood will also soak up water and whatever crap gets on it – that’s one reason why most fire departments are moving to axes with fiberglass handles.
-If you’re doing a lot of dirty work with your axe, a wood handle will soak it all up.
+If you do a lot of dirty work with your axe, a wood handle will soak it all up.
 Wood is the most susceptible to overstrike damage, and the bigger and heavier your axehead, the easier it is to wreck your wooden handle if you miss a swing.

 Despite all of that, wood handles are also the easiest to replace.
-You can also modify them to fit your needs – you can shorten them, change their shape, and so on.
+You can also modify them to fit your needs – shorten them, change their shape, and so on.

 People working in the forestry industry swear by axes with wooden handles.
 They say that wood can’t be beaten for balance, grip, and ease of use.
 And the highest-quality axes made today – think Gransfors Bruk, Hults Bruk, and the custom-made axes by craftsmen like Neeman Tools – are all made with wooden handles.
 For many, the old ways are the best ways.

 The main rival to wood is fiberglass.
 Ever since axe-makers began to first use it for axe handles some 40 or 50 years ago, it has caused a lot of debate among axe users and enthusiasts.